NVIDIA/cccl/README.md

 The deprecation period will depend on the impact of the change, but will usually last at least 2 minor version releases.

-## Frequently Asked Questions (FAQs)

-**Q: Can I contribute to cccl?**
-A: Yes, contributions are welcome!
-Please refer to the CONTRIBUTING.md for guidelines.

-**Q: I'm facing issues or have a question.
-Who do I contact?**
-A: Please [create an issue](https://github.com/NVIDIA/cccl/issues/new/choose) or start a [discussion](https://github.com/NVIDIA/cccl/discussions) and someone from the team will assist you as soon as possible.

-**Q: Can I use a newer version of CCCL than I have in my CUDA Toolkit?**
-A: Yes!
-For a complete description of our compatibility guarantees, see #TODO

 ## Mapping to CTK Versions